TomMunoz3772/electroacPy/_documentation/_sources/05-post_processing.md

 # Post-processing
-ElectroacPy provides some tools for crossover-network / filter-design.
+ElectroacPy provides some tools for crossover-network / filter design.
 These are considered "post-processing" as they are applied on computation results.
 It might not be the best term, but we'll go with it for now.

 ## `.crossover[]`